AMekss/archive_io/README.md

 # ArchiveIo

-Library which can traverse archived file (using `libarchive` under the hood) and yields IO like object on each file entry inside it for further streamline processing.
+Library which can traverse archived file (using [libarchive](http://www.libarchive.org/) under the hood) and yields IO like object on each file entry inside it for further streamline processing.

+**Note:** [libarchive](http://www.libarchive.org/) have to be pre-installed and available on the host system

 ## Installation